 Future aquaculture uses are not anticipated within the City's shoreline jurisdiction, for reasons including geographical limitations (shallow, tidal bay), potential conflicts with navigation, and water-quality concerns.
-However, some scale or form of aquaculture in support of future restoration or enhancement efforts may be appropriate and may be considered by the City on a case-by-case basis through a Shoreline Conditional Use permit. {to address recent amendments to SMP regarding aquaculture}
+However, some scale or form of aquaculture may be appropriate and may be considered through a Shoreline Conditional Use permit.